aeeckhou/shallowHRD/README.md

 Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository) has to be downloaded.

-The packages can be installed with the script *install_packages.R* (available in repository) and the command line :
+The R packages can be installed with the script *install_packages.R* (available in repository) and the command line :

 ```
 Rscript install.packages.R